MiloMT/WebDev-Pathway-Assistant/README.md

 #### User Model

-The second of the major tables, the users table allows information about the tools to be associated with a given user.
-The table itself contains the ID as a primary key, and also an email field, a password, a name and is_admin to form the administrator privledges status.
-No foreign keys are contained within this table, however this table forms a one to many relationship with the user_tools joint able to link users to tools.
-This user table has it's primary key joined from the user_id and the tool_id and the routing logically uses the user_tools as a subresource for users through the 'user/user id/tools' end points.
+The second of the major models, the users model allows information about the tools to be associated with a given user.
+The model itself contains the ID as a primary key, and also an email field, a password, a name and is_admin to form the administrator privledges status.
+No foreign keys are contained within this model, however this model forms a one to many relationship with the user_tools joint able to link users to tools.
+This user model has it's primary key joined from the user_id and the tool_id and the routing logically uses the user_tools as a subresource for users through the 'user/user id/tools' end points.

+Due to the back_populating in the user model, the user schema has access to information about known tools through the join table.

 ```python
 class User(db.Model):